Laserbeam31/bts-broadcast-baluns/birddog_ndi_balun_documentation.md

 Scroll to the bottom section of the `A/V` page and click `Apply`.

 For decode use, it is necessary to tell the BirdDog which NDI stream to decode.
 This is done in the `NDI Decode` section of the `A/V` control page.
 Select the source to be decoded from the 'Available NDI Sources' dropdown menu.
-If a known-good source is not showing up on this dropdown, click the
+If a known-good source is not showing up in this dropdown, click the
 `Refresh` button at the bottom of the `NDI Decode` settings or try using a different browser.

 Aside from the `Decode Screensaver` option (which serves to act as a 'No NDI signal' indicator on the output display), no other options in `NDI Decode`